sleep apnea in kids

-The effects of Obstructive Sleep Apnea on children and how Dr. Greenberg can help
+Devastating effects of Obstructive Sleep Apnea on children

 Sleep-disordered breathing (SDB) is a general term for breathing difficulties during sleep ranging from frequent loud breathing or snoring to Obstructive Sleep Apnea (OSA).
 Obstructive Sleep Apnea is a disorder involving repeated episodes of partial to complete blockage of the upper airway during sleep.
 Every time breathing stops the child’s body perceives a choking phenomenon.
 Blood oxygen levels fall, the heart rate and blood pressure rise and hormones are released to partially awaken the brain from sleep to signal the body it needs to breathe.
 Silence from not breathing is often followed by loud gasping, choking or snorting sounds as the child takes a deep enough breath to fight past the obstruction.
 Once a breath is taken the brain returns to sleep and the process begins once again.
 Apnea events can occur from a few times to hundreds of times a night depending upon the severity of the condition.
 Individuals are rarely aware of difficult breathing even after waking.
 Children suffering from OSA do not know what it is like to experience deep sleep and will not be able to tell you they didn’t sleep well.